-If an adult member who was formerly a member of the household is reported to be permanently absent, the family must provide evidence to support that the person is no longer a member of the family (e.g. documentation of another address at which the person resides such as a lease or utility bill).
+If an adult member who was formerly a member of the household is reported to be permanently absent, the family must provide evidence to support that the person is no longer a member of the family (e.g. documentation of another address at which the person resides such as a lease, utility bill, occupancy permit or as a last resort and in circumstances determined appropriate by SCCHA staff a government issued photo identification).